ThirteenFrames/AIoT_Project_12-15-38/README.md

 Additionally, there should be a text file containing a list of student names, in register order.
 The names should be separated with a linebreak.

 Using the face_recognition library may require the use of linux.
 The program also uses opencv, a library used for computer vision.

+To run the program, simply run the 'Main.py' file.